ConduitNetwork/docs/infrastructure/networks/security_groups.rst

 ..
 IMPORTANT:: The Host Level Firewall must be enabled for Security Groups to be applied.
 The Host Level Firewall can be enabled in `Administration -> Settings -> Host Level Firewall Enable/Disable`

 ..
-IMPORTANT:: When local firewall management is enabled, Morpheus will automatically set an IP table rule to allow incoming connections on tcp port 22 from the Morpheus Appliance.
+IMPORTANT:: When local firewall management is enabled, Conduit will automatically set an IP table rule to allow incoming connections on tcp port 22 from the Conduit Appliance.

 Add Security Group
 ^^^^^^^^^^^^^^^^^^